-I’ve been teaching in Christian schools for over twenty years.
-I came to Ambrose in the fall of 2013.
+I’ve been teaching in Christian schools for over twenty-five years.
+I came to Ambrose in 2013.

 I’m thrilled to be serving at a classical Christian school.
 Where else do students read the great books and wrestle with the great ideas?
 Where else do they move beyond a mere acquaintance with the true, the good, and the beautiful to a love of these ideals?
-Where else do they press past the mere recognition of a properly ordered life to its embodiment?
-Where else are young lives truly calibrated to eternal norms?
+Where else are young lives calibrated to eternal norms?

 In the classroom I measure my success by the extent to which my students come to love great music as much as I do.

-My wife Neva and I have two children, a daughter who lives with her husband and their three boys here in the Treasure Valley, and a son serving as a corporal in the United States Marine Corps infantry.
+My wife Neva and I have two children, a daughter who lives with her husband and their three boys here in the Treasure Valley, and a USMC veteran son and his wife who live in South Dakota.
 We love everything about the Idaho outdoors—hiking, camping, photography, hunting, picnicking, weekend road trips, you name it.
-I love to play tenor saxophone, shoot pistols in the desert, and cook slow-smoked ribs for my lucky friends.
+I enjoy collecting CDs, shooting pistols in the desert, and making things with a milling machine and metal lathe in my garage.

 I chose to leave my career in Environmental Regulatory Compliance so that our family could move to Boise and attend the Ambrose School in 2010.
-I have been married to my husband, Mark, for almost 15 years, and we have two children at the Ambrose School.
+I have been married to my husband, Mark, for 17 years, and we have two children at the Ambrose School.
 We chose a classical Christian school for our family to grow in the love and knowledge of their Lord and Savior.
 I believe strongly in educating the whole student: Mind, Body, and Soul.
-I am looking forward to challenging my students physically, cultivating the Seven Virtues within their hearts, and growing with them this year.
+I am looking forward to challenging my students physically, cultivating the Virtues within their hearts, and growing with along side them each year.